erandros/erandros.github.io/_posts/2017-06-22-my-thoughts-on-angular-transclusion.md

 //I think you also need to do "transclude: true" in the directive properties
 ```

-Which means that the "transcluded" content, will be put in the second div (the one, with the ng-transclude, obviously).
+Which means that the "transcluded" content, will be put in the second div (the one, with the `ng-transclude`, obviously).

 And when you browsey browse the page, you'll get: